Welcome to the Workplace Privacy, Data Management & Security Report!

 Jason C. GavejianEmail

-Jason C. Gavejian is a Principal in the Morristown, New Jersey, office of Jackson Lewis P.C. and a Certified Information Privacy Professional (CIPP/US) with the International Association of Privacy Professionals.
+Jason C. Gavejian is a principal in the Berkeley Heights, New Jersey, office of Jackson Lewis P.C. and co-leader of the firm’s Privacy, Data and Cybersecurity practice group.
+Jason is also a Certified Information Privacy Professional (CIPP/US) with the International Association of Privacy Professionals.

-As a Certified Information Privacy Professional (CIPP/US), Mr. Gavejian focuses on the matrix of laws governing privacy, security, and management of data and regularly contributes to the Firm’s Privacy Blog.
+As a Certified Information Privacy Professional (CIPP/US), Jason focuses on the matrix of laws governing privacy, security, and management of data.
+Jason is co-editor of, and a regular contributor to, the firm’s Workplace Privacy, Data Management & Security Report blog.

-Mr. Gavejian’s work in the area of privacy, data security, and e-communications includes counseling international, national and regional companies on the vast array of privacy and security mandates, preventive measures, policies, procedures, and best practices.
-This includes, but is not limited to, the privacy and security requirements under the Gramm-Leach-Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act (HIPAA).
-He has helped companies in all industries to assess information risk and security as part of the development and implementation of comprehensive written information security programs (WISP).
-Additionally, Mr. Gavejian has assisted companies in developing and implementing social media and bring your own device (BYOD) programs, including policies and procedures to address same.
-Further, he regularly advises clients on compliance issues under the Telephone Consumer Protection Act (TCPA) and has represented clients in suits, including class actions, brought in various jurisdictions throughout the country under the TCPA.
+Jason’s work in the area of privacy and data security includes counseling international, national, and regional companies on the vast array of privacy and security mandates, preventive measures, policies, procedures, and best practices.
+This includes, but is not limited to, the privacy and security requirements under state, federal, and international law (e.g., HIPAA/HITECH, GDPR, California Consumer Privacy Act (CCPA), FTC Act, ECPA, SCA, GLBA etc.).
+Jason helps companies in all industries to assess information risk and security as part of the development and implementation of comprehensive data security safeguards including written information security programs (WISP).
+Additionally, Jason assists companies in analyzing issues related to: electronic communications, social media, electronic signatures (ESIGN/UETA), monitoring and recording (GPS, video, audio, etc.), biometrics, and bring your own device (BYOD) and company owned personally enabled device (COPE) programs, including policies and procedures to address same.
+He regularly advises clients on compliance issues under the Telephone Consumer Protection Act (TCPA) and has represented clients in suits, including class actions, brought in various jurisdictions throughout the country under the TCPA.

-Mr. Gavejian also represents companies with respect to inquiries from the HHS/OCR and other agencies alleging wrongful disclosure of protected information.
-He negotiates vendor agreements and other data privacy and security agreements, including business associated agreements.
-Further, his work in the area of workplace privacy includes helping clients through the process of investigating and responding to breaches of the personally identifiable information (PII) they maintain about consumers, employees, and others, while also assisting clients in implementing policies, practices, and procedures to prevent future data incidents.
+Jason represents companies with respect to inquiries from the HHS/OCR, state attorneys general, and other agencies alleging wrongful disclosure of personal/protected information.
+He negotiates vendor agreements and other data privacy and security agreements, including business associate agreements.
+His work in the area of privacy and data security includes counseling and coaching clients through the process of investigating and responding to breaches of the personally identifiable information (PII) or protected health information (PHI) they maintain about consumers, customers, employees, patients, and others, while also assisting clients in implementing policies, practices, and procedures to prevent future data incidents.

-Mr. Gavejian regularly provides training to both executives and employees and regularly speaks on current privacy, monitoring, BYOD, social media, TCPA, and information management issues.
-His views on these topics have been discussed in multiple publications, including Inc.com, @Law Magazine, Risk and Insurance Magazine, LXBN TV, and HR.BLR.com.
+Jason regularly provides training to both executives and employees and regularly speaks on current privacy, data security, monitoring, recording, BYOD/COPE, biometrics (BIPA), social media, TCPA, and information management issues.
+His views on these topics have been discussed in multiple publications, including the Washington Post, Chicago Tribune, San Francisco Chronicle (SFGATE), National Law Review, Bloomberg BNA, Inc.com, @Law Magazine, Risk and Insurance Magazine, LXBN TV, Business Insurance Magazine, and HR.BLR.com.

-Prior to joining Jackson Lewis, Mr. Gavejian served as a judicial law clerk for the Honorable Richard J. Donohue on the Superior Court of New Jersey, Bergen County.
+Prior to joining Jackson Lewis, Jason served as a judicial law clerk for the Honorable Richard J. Donohue on the Superior Court of New Jersey, Bergen County.

 Joseph J. LazzarottiEmail